 I was going to post a happy go lucky egotistical tail about how great my X-mas was.
 That’s me in the photo heading east on the GO Bus to Big Sister’s.
 And about our Happy New Year down in Buddy K’s basement where the hosts are the most, the living is easy, and copious meals are served right on time; best bacon loaded weekend breakfast in the World!
 However, with the passing of Homeless Joe my mood has soured, plus it’s already January 12th and the deadline has passed.
 Instead I will take this opportunity to tell my faithful friend see u in Heaven!

 “Joseph was a soldier.
 Him know him gonna fall one day!”
 Delroy, my Jamaican neighbor sitting in the lobby making the motions as he speaks fondly.

 Happy New Year Everyone!
 The last couple of years I haven’t taken Keeba to my daughter’s for Christmas.
 She’s stayed with a good friend, as I don’t drive and the GO Transit did not allow pets up until recently.
 Continue reading “Happy New Year!”

 Farewell Joseph.
 My heart is broken!
-Never again will I hear your knock a my door and it saddens me so I can barely breath.
+Never again will I hear your knock at my door and this saddens me so I can barely breath.
 Rest in Peace.